jfrog/gke-marketplace-jfrog-container-registry/README.md

-# JFrog Artifactory HA for GKE Marketplace
+# JFrog Container Registry for GKE Marketplace

-JFrog Artifactory HA can be installed using either of the following approaches:
+JFrog Container Registry can be installed using either of the following approaches:

 * [Using the Google Cloud Platform Console](#using-install-platform-console)